Regional handwriting variation: The Latin writing system

 The lowercase letter z: In the cursive style used in the United States and most Australian states (excluding South Australia), this letter is written as an ezh (ʒ).

+The parts of Europe that add a crossbar to the uppercase Z may also use it the lowercase version.

 and script

 German Kurrent and its modernized 20th-century school version Sütterlin, the form of handwriting taught in schools and generally used in Germany and Austria until it was banned by the Nazis in 1941, was very different from that used in other European countries.
 However, it was generally only used for German words.
 Any foreign words included in the text would usually be written in the "normal" script, which was called the lateinische Schrift (Latin script) in German.

 Slant

 Slant is the predominant angle of the downward stroke in handwriting based on Latin script.
 The slant of a sample of writing is a feature of many regional handwriting variations, and also a reflection of the copybook that is taught.